Agentic Verification of Software Systems: Experimental Results

-To better understand the high effectiveness of \ourSol, we further correlate the number of successfully proved SV-COMP lemmas with their complexity. \autoref{fig:succ_complexity} details the breakdown of successful attempts from different tools, grouped into five complexity buckets.
-We present the breakdown for both the term count (left) and the hypothesis count (right) in the original goal.
-Buckets on the right correspond to lemmas containing more terms/hypotheses, and thus are typically more structurally and contextually complicated.
-Results reveal an emerging pattern: as the original goal becomes more verbose and richer in context, the number of successfully proved lemmas decreases in general.
-However, \ourSol retains its relative effectiveness in proving longer, more complex goals, resulting in a uniform lead across different complexity levels.
+To better understand the remarkable efficacy of \ourSol, we further correlate the number of successfully proved SV-COMP lemmas with their complexity. \autoref{fig:succ_complexity} details the breakdown of successful attempts from different tools, grouped into five complexity buckets.
+We present the breakdown for both the term count (Figure~\autoref{fig:compl_term}) and the hypothesis count (Figure~\autoref{fig:compl_hypo}) in the original goal.
+Buckets on the right correspond to lemmas containing more terms/hypotheses, and thus are more structurally and contextually complicated.
+Results reveal an emerging pattern: as the original goal becomes more verbose and context-rich, the number of successfully proved lemmas generally decreases.
+However, \ourSol retains its relative effectiveness in proving longer, more complex goals, resulting in an almost uniform lead across different complexity levels.
+Among the baselines, \copra scales with increased complexity better, and even manages to prove slightly more lemmas than \ourSol on moderately difficult lemmas (150--224 terms or 15--22 hypotheses).
+This further demonstrates the advantage of feedback-guided proof generation in program verification.

 Additionally, we report the breakdown by the categories of lemmas, as shown in \autoref{fig:by_type}.
-Results show that \ourSol is particularly effective in proving non-overflow-related lemmas and loop invariants in the program, outperforming the best baselines by 53\% and 22\%, respectively.
-On lemmas related to functional correctness, \ourSol also performs comparably with three baseline approaches.
-Results indicate \ourSol's performance is consistent for verifying different types of program properties, showing its versatility and generality.
+Results show that \ourSol is particularly effective in proving non-overflow-related lemmas in the program, outperforming the best baselines by 37\%.
+On lemmas related to loop invariants, \ourSol is comparable with \copra and outperforms other baselines; whereas on lemmas specifying functional correctness, all approaches except \palm perform comparably.
+Results indicate that \ourSol's performance is consistent across different properties, demonstrating its versatility and generality.

 We also compare the efficiency of different tools in terms of the time taken to generate a successful proof on the SV-COMP lemmas.
-On average, \ourSol takes 21.3 seconds to generate a successful proof, expending less time than other LLM-based approaches, namely \rango (105.5 seconds) and \palm (45.4 seconds). \ourSol's result is also comparable to \pbot (22.6 seconds).
+On average, \ourSol takes 21.3 seconds to generate a successful proof, expending less time than other LLM-based approaches, namely \rango (105.5 seconds), \palm (45.4 seconds), and \copra (49.1 seconds). \ourSol's result is also comparable to \pbot (22.6 seconds).
 Notably, \qedc finishes extremely fast (5.1 seconds) when it does succeed, thanks to its well-optimized tactic-prediction model for the tactic generation.

 We hypothesize that \ourSol's remarkable efficacy and efficiency stem from its agentic access to the proof context, strategic tactic fixing, and effective communication between the LLM and ITPs.
 These collectively enable the agent to discover and apply relevant facts and lemmas dynamically during the proof search.
 These capabilities could be particularly beneficial for complex proof obligations, which often require non-trivial reasoning steps and the application of specific lemmas or theorems.
 In the next research question (\autoref{sec:result::rq2}), we evaluate the design decisions of \ourSol to gain a deeper understanding of the system.